top of page

 A drawing of a bicycle from memory is first done and scored using the categories:

-The copy phase is then administered and provides additional information regarding drawing capabilities.
+The copy phase is then administered and provides additional information regarding drawing skills.
 Adult norms are currently available for the BDT Memory and Copy phases.
-A Compulsivity / Effort Index is available to assist in assessing the validity of performance for the BDT Copy.
+A Compulsivity / Effort Index is available to assist in assessing the performance validity of the BDT Copy.